solid/solidproject.org/_posts/this-week-in-solid/next.md

 ### Covid-19 Hackathon

 Come take part in the MIT Covid-19 Hackathon on the 3rd April until 5th April.
 This is a great opportunity to share Solid expertise and values and apply them to an urgent and humanitarian use case.
-Solid was born out of a MIT project, so it’s fitting for us to contribute to this hackathon.
+Solid was born out of an MIT project, so it’s fitting for us to contribute to this hackathon.
 Hope to see you there next weekend!

 ## Solid Implementation

-If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list), or there are updates to existing Solid implementations, make sure to add them to the list so they get included in next week's edition.
+If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list), or if there are updates to existing Solid implementations, make sure to add them to the list so they get included in next week's edition.

 * [Golf Companion app](https://gca-solid.now.sh/login)